Mortichar/semi-modify-game-speed/README.md

     * Destroy All Crops button in the Farming page
     * Barf My Potion button in the Potion selection menu
     * Thieving calculators and tooltips by RedSparr0w (scavenged from Melvor Idle Helper)
-    * XPH script by Breakit, now with an in-game GUI to display XP per hour and estimate time until a level of your choice
+    * XPH script by Breakit, now with an in-game GUI to display XP per hour and estimate time until reaching the level of your choice

 ***